 It is a truth universally acknowledged that urban resilience and climate change adaptation efforts are most beneficial when there is local ownership of efforts.
 Though undeniably an integral part of urban resilience efforts, citizens’ active and meaningful participation is not necessarily straightforward or obvious in all local and cultural contexts.

 Here to present different approaches to citizen engagement are four local government representatives.
-From Copenhagen, Denmark we will learn how “storytelling” could be used as a powerful tool for participatory planning and implementation, generate citizen’s engagement, and enhance the impact of the City’s adaptation work.
-From Guimarães, Portugal we will learn how citizen participation has been integrated into the local governance structures to create a culture of positive change for sustainability and resilience.
-Next, Quito, Ecuador will share their strategy for including citizen voices in resilience planning and how to ensure that these voices are successfully integrated and translated to action.
-Santa Rosa, Philippines will round up the session by introducing an innovative and collaborative project that aims to provide both socio-economic, as well as urban resilience benefits to its people, including significant improvements for residents of informal settlements.
-The City will share its collaborative process and actions taken by the city to increase downward accountability vis-à-vis resilience measures.
+From Copenhagen, Denmark we learn how “storytelling” could be used as a powerful tool for participatory planning and implementation, generate citizen’s engagement, and enhance the impact of the City’s adaptation work.
+From Guimarães, Portugal we acknowledge how citizen participation has been integrated into the local governance structures to create a culture of positive change for sustainability and resilience.
+Next, representatives from Quito, Ecuador share their strategy for including citizen voices in resilience planning and how to ensure that these voices are successfully integrated and translated to action.
+Santa Rosa, Philippines rounds up the session by introducing an innovative and collaborative project that aims to provide both socio-economic, as well as urban resilience benefits to its people, including significant improvements for residents of informal settlements.
+The City shares its collaborative process and actions taken by the city to increase downward accountability vis-à-vis resilience measures.

 For Resilient Cities 2018, special sessions include the “Realizing Urban Resilience” Reality Check Workshops, a signature congress element focusing on the reality of climate change adaptation and building Urban Resilience for a particular city, metropolitan region or town.